-I combine archival research with my underwater experience as a SCUBA Instructor to help people understand and connect to our one global ocean.
+I combine archival research with my underwater experience as a dive pro to help connect people to our one global ocean.
 I've published on the cultural history of cephalopods, the whale's body as palimpsestic text, the history of captive belugas, and other ways in which social and environmental justice are historically inextricable.

 I was raised in the San Francisco Bay Area but spent every summer in a cabin with no electricity or running water on a small island in northwest Washington state.
 Most of my twenties were in England, first as an exchange student at Cambridge then for a PhD in Victorian Lit at the University of London.
 After stretches of teaching and research in Connecticut, Virginia, Florida, and most recently Germany, I returned to Seattle in 2018 and reside on the traditional territory of the culturally- and linguistically diverse Coast Salish peoples.

-Today I’m also a Board Member at the Center for Open Exploration, Instructor for Inspiring Girls Expeditions at Oregon State University and the University of Alaska - Fairbanks, and PADI Master SCUBA Diver Trainer and trip leader at Seattle Dive Tours (a unique dive operator providing conservation-focused dive training and educational dive travel in the Pacific Northwest and across the world).
+Today I’m also a Board Member at the Center for Open Exploration and PADI Master SCUBA Diver Trainer at Seattle Dive Tours (a unique dive operator providing conservation-focused dive training and educational dive travel in the Pacific Northwest and across the world).

 When I'm not teaching or underwater (or teaching underwater) you can find me rowing a wooden boat around the Salish Sea.